 The University Housing website provides more information about summer housing.

 In-person events and activities on campus are allowed, but with some restrictions and guidance to protect the safety of attendees.

-The maximum number of attendees for any activity should not exceed 50 people indoors or 100 people outdoors, regardless of space capacity.View the full guidelines
+Effective June 1, the maximum number of attendees for any activity must not exceed 100 people indoors or 200 people outdoors, regardless of space capacity.View the full guidelines

 NC State provides a wide range of student services through Talley Student Union and Witherspoon Student Center.
 Talley is home to the GLBT Center, the Women’s Center and Multicultural Student Affairs.
 Witherspoon is home to the African American Cultural Center.

 Like other buildings on campus, these centers will limit traffic to enable visitors to maintain adequate physical distancing.
 They have also installed more hand-sanitizer stations and are adhering to procedures for cleaning high-touch surfaces.
 Faculty, staff, students and visitors are required to wear face coverings in these spaces.

 Connect with the four dedicated centers that promote equity, inclusion and community at NC State.

 Keep track of changes and updates to life at Talley Student Union and Witherspoon Student Center this fall.